 According to BPM6, interest is reported without FISIM, while the value of FISIM is presented within financial services.
-Income on reserve assets is shown separately under BPM6, in million HRK
+Income on reserve assets is shown separately under BPM6, while under BPM5 it was presented within income on other investment.

 Table H6 Balance of payments - summarya,b,c